 I would definitely recommend Redline Rafting as the staff were awesome, I felt that the tour was reasonably priced, and the company is taking COVID precautions seriously.

-How did this experience different from whale watching in the water?
-Coming soon!
+How did this experience different from whale watching in the water on a kayak?
+Read it here!

 Read about the rest of our Maui adventure – here!